datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

   "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/test%suppproject-id-1234567.iam.gserviceaccount.com"
 }
 ```
-3. Here you have two options:
+3. To provide credentials to the source, you can either:
-   Either point to it using an environment variable:
+   Set an environment variable:
        $ export GOOGLE_APPLICATION_CREDENTIALS="/path/to/keyfile.json"

    *or*

-   Set credential config in your source based on the credential json file like this:
+   Set credential config in your source based on the credential json file.
+For example:

 ```yml
      credential:
        project_id: project-id-1234567